How to Create a Work Breakdown Structure in 5 Steps

 Skipping the Work Breakdown Structure means you start your project planning without a clearly defined scope:

-Be aware of that any project with an undefined scope can lead to the inclusion of unnecessary tasks and activities, leading to scope creep, delays, and budget overruns
+Be aware of that any project with an undefined scope can lead to the inclusion of unnecessary tasks and activities, leading to scope creep, delays, and budget overruns.

 2. Why is the Work Breakdown Structure so important?